New Brunswick, New Jersey: Theatre

+The New Brunswick Performing Arts Center opened 2019.
 Three neighboring professional venues, Crossroads Theatre designed by Parsons+Fernandez-Casteleiro Architects from New York.
 In 1999, the Crossroads Theatre won the prestigious Tony Award for Outstanding Regional Theatre.
 Crossroads is the first African American theater to receive this honor in the 33-year history of this special award category.
 George Street Playhouse (founded in 1974) and the State Theatre (constructed in 1921 for vaudeville and silent films) also form the heart of the local theatre scene.
 Crossroad Theatre houses American Repertory Ballet and the Princeton Ballet School.
 Rutgers University has student-run companies such as Cabaret Theatre, The Livingston Theatre Company, and College Avenue Players which perform everything from musicals to dramatic plays to sketch comedy.
+Most recently, Rutgers Opera and Rutgers Symphony Orchestra of Rutgers University Mason-Gross held a performance of Carmen in April 2025.

 Journalism

-Owing in part to its abundance of Rutgers University graduates, New Brunswick has developed a rich history in homegrown journalism over the years.
-One current news outlet is New Brunswick Today a print and digital publication launched in 2011 by Rutgers journalism alumnus Charlie Kratovil which uses the tagline "Independent news for the greater New Brunswick community".
+New Brunswick Today is a print and digital publication launched in 2011 by Rutgers journalism alumnus Charlie Kratovil which uses the tagline "Independent news for the greater New Brunswick community."
 The publication has covered issues with the city's water utility among others and was featured on Full Frontal with Samantha Bee.

+New Jersey alt-weeklies The Aquarian Weekly and NJ Indy cover music and arts in New Brunswick.